cimug-org/cim-compare/README.md

 ## Enterprise Architect XMI Export Procedures

-The procedure to perform an export of an EA model in an **XMI 1.1** compliant format is as follows (screenshots taken from EA v15.1):
+The procedure to perform an export of EA baseline and target models as **XMI 1.1** compliant files is as follows (screenshots taken from EA v15.1):

 1. In Enterprise Architect load the “baseline” (or older) model and select the top-level package of the model as shown.